 Orange Coast College is authorized by the U.S. Department of Homeland Security (DHS) to admit international students under F-1 visa status.

 Interested international students can request an application for admission by emailing the Global Engagement Center at firstname.lastname@example.org.
-An application packet can also be downloaded by visiting the Global Engagement Center website at www.orangecoastcollege.edu/student_services/gec/intl-students/ Our admission process allows for acceptance to OCC during the fall, spring, and summer semester.
+An application packet can also be downloaded by visiting the Global Engagement Center website at www.orangecoastcollege.edu/international.
+Our admission process allows for acceptance to OCC during the fall, spring, and summer semesters.
 Applicants must submit all required documents prior to the application deadline for the semester in which they wish to attend.
-Approximate semesters start dates are late August for fall, late January for spring, and early June for summer semesters.
+Approximate start dates are late August for fall, late January for spring, and early June for summer semesters.
 International students must enroll in and complete a minimum of 12 units each semester in order to maintain their valid F-1 status.
 In addition, all international students must maintain continuous medical coverage that is provided through the Global Engagement Center throughout their studies at OCC.
 All international students pay non-resident tuition fees in addition to all other applicable fees during their entire attendance at OCC.

 The following are admission requirements for international students who are, or intend to be under F-1 visa status: